A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 VSCode as your editor, copy the contents from `.vscode/settings.public.json` into `.vscode/settings.json` to correctly configure your editor.

+On building the development container, wine might prompt you to install some dependencies, please accept the installation.

 ## Licensing

 Please read `LICENSE.md`.

+## Acknowledgements

+- Image `resources/nintendo-switch.ico` by [FREEPICK](https://www.freepik.com).